Writing scripts for remote actions on Mac

 Declare parameters at the beginning of a script for Bash positional parameters and enclose them between two special comments as follows:

-When uploading the script during the remote action configuration, the system takes the parameters between the special Nexthink comments in a Bash script and lists them in the Parameters section below the script text.
+When uploading the script during the remote action configuration, the system takes the parameters between the special Nexthink comments in a Bash script.
+It lists them in the Parameters section below the script text.
 Provide actual values to the parameters in the text input boxes displayed to the right of each parameter name.

 Actual values are always passed to the script as text.
 If the script declares parameters with a type other than string, ensure that you provide values the script can convert to their expected type.